logambigaik/vpc/README.md

-# NAT Gateway image for VPC:  ( WHile creating NAtGATeway-subnet should be public but while in route , if main is Yes means thats associated with NAT so there we need to provide private subnet with NAT Route)
+# NAT Gateway image for VPC:  ( While creating NATGateway-subnet should be public but while in route , if main is Yes means thats associated with NAT so there we need to provide private subnet with NAT Route)
 ![image](https://user-images.githubusercontent.com/54719289/108605334-8caa4a80-73d9-11eb-8f25-0cb90c21af14.png)

 # Subnet Mask - cheat sheet